kilodelta8/gallows/README.md

 Everyone else makes a "hangman" style game, why not?
 A few weeks into LaunchCode with Python gave me the idea to make my own version, and taking note from classmates.

-This script requires to PIP installs;
+This script requires two PIP installs;
-  +pypandoc
+  -pypandoc
-  +randomwordgenerator
+  -randomwordgenerator

 We start by fetching 20 random words from the web, with a backup list in the event the web is down.
 These are stored into a list with one word selected by a random number generated using the random module.